 Writing by Ear

-Considering Lispector’s literature as a case study and a source of theory, this study presents an aural theory of the novel based on readings of Near to the Wild Heart (1943), The Besieged City (1949), The Passion According to G.H (1964), Agua Viva (1973), The Hour of the Star (1977) and A Breath of Life (1978).
+Considering Brazilian novelist Clarice Lispector’s literature as a case study and a source of theory, Writing by Ear presents an aural theory of the novel based on readings of Near to the Wild Heart (1943), The Besieged City (1949), The Passion According to G.H.(1964), Agua Viva (1973), The Hour of the Star (1977), and A Breath of Life (1978).